AeFinderProject/aefinder-docs/docs/developing.md

 | Query data from the chain | -              | 20             |

 ## Unit Testing
-AeFinder provides an app testing package: `AeFinder.App.TestBase`, which enables developers to write unit tests before formal deployment to verify the logic of their own app and find potential problems before deployment.
+AeFinder provides an AeIndexer testing package: `AeFinder.App.TestBase`, which enables developers to write unit tests before formal deployment to verify the logic of their own indexer and find potential problems before deployment.

 ### Install Dependencies
 To ensure the unit tests run properly, you need to install the following dependencies: